User Manual

 • DefaultValue (Any - Optional): The default value of the attribute.

-• Data Source Compatibility: Parameters can be dynamically or statically determined from sources such as Screen Input, Fixed, Form Component, Current, and Action Result via the Symbol Picker in Kuika.
+• Data Source Compatibility: Parameters can be determined dynamically or statically from sources such as Screen Input, Fixed, Form Component, Current, and Action Result via the Symbol Picker in Kuika.

 • Web & Mobile Support: The Create Attribute action can be used in both web and mobile application scenarios.